What Is Clarity? (And Why It’s Often Missing)

 what matters most, and

-what direction you go next makes sense.
+what direction you should go next.

 It’s the ability to see your life and decisions without emotional fog, fear-based thinking, or external noise getting in the way.